giuliotom/SQL-PROJECT/README.md

 Description

 Using SQL, I've query a DVD rental database to answer some questions.
+Then make some visualization to answer the questions.
 You will be able to see my queries in the txt files and also the presentation in the slides.pdf file.

 Credits